lukso-network/docs/docs/guides/universal-receiver-delegate/accept-reject-assets.md

 // This code is only used for guides puprose, it is working but not verified nor audited.

-// interfaces
+// modules
-import {LSP1UniversalReceiverDelegateUP} from "https://github.com/lukso-network/lsp-smart-contracts/blob/v0.6.2/contracts/LSP1UniversalReceiver/LSP1UniversalReceiverDelegateUP/LSP1UniversalReceiverDelegateUP.sol";
+import {LSP1UniversalReceiverDelegateUP} from "@lukso/lsp-smart-contracts/contracts/LSP1UniversalReceiver/LSP1UniversalReceiverDelegateUP/LSP1UniversalReceiverDelegateUP.sol";

 // constants
-import {_TYPEID_LSP7_TOKENSRECIPIENT} from "https://github.com/lukso-network/lsp-smart-contracts/blob/v0.6.2/contracts/LSP7DigitalAsset/LSP7Constants.sol";
+import {_TYPEID_LSP7_TOKENSRECIPIENT} from "@lukso/lsp-smart-contracts/contracts/LSP7DigitalAsset/LSP7Constants.sol";
-import {_TYPEID_LSP8_TOKENSRECIPIENT} from "https://github.com/lukso-network/lsp-smart-contracts/blob/v0.6.2/contracts/LSP8IdentifiableDigitalAsset/LSP8Constants.sol";
+import {_TYPEID_LSP8_TOKENSRECIPIENT} from "@lukso/lsp-smart-contracts/contracts/LSP8IdentifiableDigitalAsset/LSP8Constants.sol";

 contract CustomUniversalReceiverDelegate is LSP1UniversalReceiverDelegateUP  {